Blog Tips & Tricks

 • Regenerate it by renaming it and saving permalinks in WordPress as described above.

-Step 4: Update DNS Settings
+Step 4: Update DNS settings

-Step 5: Test with Search Engines
+Step 5: Test with search engines

 • Use Google Search Console to find and fix broken links caused by migration.